 Explain why it is important to do this project now instead of later.

 The proposed project provides a key opportunity to improve habitat conditions for juvenile Chinook salmon who have migrated out of their natal rivers.
 The importance of doing the project now is based on the need to advance restoration through a proper balance of river and nearshore projects.
 This project is one of only a few opportunities in the estuary and marine nearshore of WRIA 8 that is ready to move forward in the coming years.
-The timing is right because the project has momentum and support through the participation and outreach conducted during the ongoing feasibility study.
+The timing is right because the project has momentum and support through the participation and outreach conducted during the feasibility study.
 At this time, the project is fully supported within the County and BNSF is willing to participate in project development as it advances.
 Public safety concerns resulting from the often impassable culvert and lack of sufficient ADA access also warrant project implementation at this time.
+Finally, the proposed project provides an opportunity to address the impacts of major infrastructure on one of the only creeks between the Lake Washington and Snohomish River systems that provides nearshore, estuary, and lower creek rearing opportunities for juvenile salmon.
+Five species of salmonids have been documented in Lund’s Gulch Creek, including non-natal Chinook salmon.
+The restored habitats are anticipated to provide important rearing opportunities to support Chinook life history diversity to improve the population’s viability.
+The uniqueness of the opportunity increases the importance of the benefits to salmon that the proposed future restoration would provide.
+Rail traffic is only anticipated to increase in the future based on current trends making this project urgent in light of the difficulty of constructing with increased train traffic.
+If successful, this project could be an impetus for additional shoreline projects of similar nature that should be implemented sooner than later if dealing with railroad along the shoreline.

 If your project is a part of a larger overall project or strategy, describe the goal of the overall strategy, explain individual sequencing steps, and which of these steps is included in this application for funding.

-The proposed project is not part of a larger overall project, but it would make significant progress towards a regional strategy for doing restoration on Puget Sound shorelines bordered by the railroad.
+The proposed project is not part of a larger overall project, but it would make significant progress towards a regional strategy for other restoration projects on Puget Sound shorelines bordered by the railroad.
 The proposed project could be the first (or one of the first) in Puget Sound to restore a creek mouth and estuary by constructing a trestle bridge under the railroad.
 This would add to an emerging portfolio of project types occurring along the railroad that reflects process-based objectives, sustainability, and fish life history requirements.

 Project Proponents and Partners.